katjakay/next-js-e-commerce/README.md

 Sign up on Fly.io
 On the Fly.io Tokens page, generate a new Fly.io access token named GitHub Actions Deploy Token and copy it from the text box that appears - it will only be shown once

-In your GitHub repo under Settings → Secrets → Actions, click the New repository secret button at the top right of the page and create a new token with the name FLY_API_TOKEN and the token you copied as the secret
+In GitHub repo under Settings → Secrets → Actions, click the New repository secret button at the top right of the page and create a new token with the name FLY_API_TOKEN and the token copied as the secret
-On the command line, open the Fly.io login page in your browser using the following command:
+On the command line, open the Fly.io login page in my browser using the following command:

 ```
 flyctl auth login
 ```

-Enter your credentials in the browser window that appears and then click on the link Try Fly.io for free.
+Enter credentials in the browser window that appears and then click on the link Try Fly.io for free.
 Switch back to the terminal - it should now show a message like successfully logged in as <your email>.

 Create an app, specifying the name using only lowercase letters and dashes:

 ```